KhiopsML/khiops-doc/docs/api-docs/kdic/interpretation-rules.md

                          Categorical targetValue, Categorical classifierVariableName)
 ```

-Retuns the Shapley value for a given target value and classifier variable.
+Returns the Shapley value for a given target value and classifier variable.

 ## ContributionVariableAt